Skip to content

 You may present your business partners with small gifts, but large gifts could be constituted as bribery.
 Meetings can be conducted over meals but be sure to ask about dietary requirements before selecting a venue.

-Singapore has a territorial tax system and taxes are administered by the Inland Revenue Authority of Singapore (IRAS).
-Tax incentives are employed to encourage new and high-growth activities.
+Singapore has a territorial tax system, with taxes administered by the Inland Revenue Authority of Singapore (IRAS).
+Tax incentives have been introduced to encourage new and high-growth activities.

 The corporate income tax rate is 17% and companies are taxed on the income earned in the preceding financial year.
-The start-up tax incentive scheme offers newly incorporated companies some exemption on taxable profits in the first three years of operation.
+The startup tax incentive scheme offers newly incorporated companies some exemptions on taxable profits in the first three years of operation.

 A tax identification number for entities – known as a Unique Entity Number (UEN) – can be obtained from the Accounting and Corporate Regulatory Authority of Singapore (ACRA).

-Singapore follows a single-tier corporate tax system, where the tax paid by a company on its profits is not imputed to the shareholders (ie, dividends are tax-free).
+Singapore follows a single-tier corporate tax system, where the tax paid by a company on its profits is not imputed to the shareholders, meaning that dividends are effectively tax-free.

 Employers are required to prepare IR8A forms and related appendices for all employees working in Singapore by 1 March each year.